 - You learned about a specific program or campus organization in the interview, that you subsequently researched on the website and found to be particularly interesting or exciting.

-- You were impressed by visiting a particular facility on campus after your interview.
+- Also that you were impressed by visiting a particular facility on campus after your interview.